-DBT Therapist, Individual & Career Counselor
+DBT Therapist & Individual Counselor

 The world can be an overwhelming and stressful place.
-In our daily lives we can struggle to feel satisfied and at peace with ourselves.
+In our daily lives, we can struggle to feel satisfied and at peace with ourselves.
 We often feel that we’re not enough or that we don’t deserve to be cared for and accepted by the people around us.
 We can struggle to feel confident about our choices and about how to live according to our own values and goals.
-I know how hard it can be to not only know what you’re feeling when you’re overwhelmed, but to know how to handle those emotions, doubts, and fears.
+I know how hard it can be to not only know what you’re feeling when you’re overwhelmed but to know how to handle those emotions, doubts, and fears.
 Together we can work to understand your feelings and needs and to develop a plan for meeting those needs in your daily life.

 In my family, food was both love and something to be wary of.
 I’ve tried every diet and plan available – hoping to change my relationship with food to something “normal” – even if I didn’t know what normal meant!
 Over time and through training, I’ve come to see that a healthy relationship with food is possible and that I recognize my emotional needs find ways to meet them, without turning to food as a comfort or an answer.
 As I saw a positive change in my own life and realized how common and painful emotional eating can be, I became dedicated to helping other people overcome compulsive, emotional, or binge eating from the inside out.

 Because I myself have experienced and overcome feelings of sadness, anxiety, and uncertainty, I know that you don’t have to continue to feel this way.
 In therapy, we can begin to work through your negative thoughts and emotions and develop your strengths, resources, and instincts – increasing your confidence and sense of well-being.
 Sometimes the most important first step is knowing that you are not alone and that someone is here to listen and hear you talk about your experiences.

-When we meet I will prioritize ensuring that you to feel heard and understood and will strive to demonstrate empathy and caring for your thoughts and feelings.
+When we meet I will prioritize ensuring that you feel heard and understood and will strive to demonstrate empathy and caring for your thoughts and feelings.
 From there, I will collaborate with you to change some of your automatic thoughts and assumptions that may be preventing you from accessing your own intrinsic abilities and strengths.
 Finally, I will work with you to develop plans of action and the skills you feel you need to make the changes you want to make in your life.